Don’t let the name Lazy Layers fool you. Life out here keeps us on our toes pretty much all the time.

 After fencing in two front pastures we decided to close in the chicken yard.
 Because it’s a remnant of squaring off the goat areas, it’s a convoluted trapezoid of sorts with only one 90 degree corner about 30 by 45 by 15 by 10, or something like that.
 We like to contain the birds as much as possible because our first free range birds tended to wonder off near the woods that surround our place.
 Unfortunately, that’s where the predators live.

 After being heart broken at losing so many birds, we decided to take other security steps.
 Over the years we’ve seen owls, hawks, raccoons, opossums, and an occasional skunk in the neighborhood.
 One night three baby raccoons were in the goat barn because is was snowing outside.
 I left them alone and they were gone the next morning.
 So cute!!!

-Back to the Chicken House.
-As I mentioned earlier we added a 10′ chain link fence around the front door to keep the goats OUT of the Chicken House.
+Back to the chicken house (aka coop, aka lodge).
+As I mentioned earlier we added a 10′ chain link fence around the front door to keep the goats OUT of the chicken house.
 Goats love chicken food (pretty much any kind of food for that matter) and had not only learned how to knock over the galvanized cans we used for food storage but they learned how to knock the lids off and spread food every where.

 So, why are goats in the chicken area in the first place, you might ask.
 Well, because the yard is so oddly shaped no mower will fit into the corners but the goats eat all corners beautifully.
 What the chickens don’t graze, the goats do.
 It’s a win-win.
 What a deal!!!